 What is an online 3D configurator?

 An online 3D configurator is a tool that lets anyone tweak a product’s size, material, or colour and see the change instantly, sometimes even in AR, right in a web browser.
-Whether you’re picking the perfect sneaker color or shaping an entire building façade, interactive 3D has shifted from nice‑to‑have to must‑have.
+Whether picking the perfect ring size and design or designing a garden shed, interactive 3D has shifted from nice‑to‑have to must‑have.

 That shift pays off: Shopify reports that adding 3D/AR to a product page lifts conversions by 94 % and persuades 40 % of shoppers to pay more.
 Outside eCommerce, McKinsey finds that digitally enabled supply chains using 3D digital twins and AI technology can "increase their decision-making speed by up to 90 percent."